 Who runs it?

-Chris Walker is senior external relations officer at NCVO.
+Chris Walker is public affairs manager at NCVO.
 He worked in parliament in a number of roles for six years, and has an in-depth knowledge of how to use different parliamentary processes to influence Westminster.
 Before joining NCVO, he worked in public affairs and policy roles for the Federation of Small Businesses, working on a number of major policy wins.
 See Chris’s NCVO blogs.

 The training will run from 09.30 until 16.30.

 Would you like to run this training for your organisation?

 All of our training courses can be delivered at your premises at a time and date that suits you.
 We can work with you to tailor our courses to match your needs.
 Often if you have four or more learners, in house training may be more cost effective.